 - Average down payment amount among millennials: $34,475

 - Share of mortgages offered to millennials: 46.88%

 - Average down payment amount among millennials: $38,754

 Tips for millennial homebuyers

-Work on your credit score.
+- Work on your credit score.
 A solid credit history and higher credit score show lenders you know how to manage debt.
+As a result, the better your credit score, the more likely you’ll be to find a lender willing to work with you and offer you a low rate.
 Work on improving your credit score by making on-time payments and keeping your spending in check.

-Pay down your monthly debts.
-Another factor lenders look at is your debt-to-income (DTI) ratio, the percentage of your gross monthly income that goes toward recurring debts.
-Maximum DTI ratios vary by loan program, however, so it’s a good idea to keep your total DTI ratio (which includes your monthly mortgage and all debt payments) at 36% or less.
+- Pay down your monthly debts.
+Another factor lenders look at is your debt-to-income (DTI) ratio — the percentage of your gross monthly income that goes toward recurring debts.
+Maximum DTI ratios vary by loan program, so it’s a good idea to keep your total DTI ratio (which includes your monthly mortgage and all debt payments) at 36% or less.

-Know your loan options.
+- Know your loan options.
 It can be a challenge to build credit quickly or come up with a significant down payment.
-But don’t stress — there are specific first-time homebuyer programs designed to make homeownership more affordable.
+But don’t stress — specific first-time homebuyer programs are designed to make homeownership more affordable.
 For example, borrowers with a credit score as low as 580 and a down payment of only 3.5% may qualify for a Federal Housing Administration (FHA) loan.
-Plus, many local and state agencies offer down payment assistance programs to help bridge the gap between your savings and down payment expenses.

-The metro rankings were generated by looking at the percentage of total purchase mortgage requests received by LendingTree from borrowers in the millennial generation.
-The larger the share of requests from millennials, the higher ranking a metro received.
+The metro rankings were generated by looking at the share of mortgages offered to millennials as a percentage of the total number of mortgages offered to those ages 18 to 80 in a given area.
+The larger the share of offers given to millennials, the higher ranking a metro received.